Cost GuideUpdated April 29, 2026 · 6 min read

 What Drives the Cost Up (or Down)

 The price range is wide because tile jobs vary enormously.
+For a full breakdown with current contractor rates, see our tile installation cost guide.
 Here are the main factors:

 1. Tile Size and Material